BEESWAX WRAP FAQS

 What foods can I cover?
 What foods should I not cover?

 The wraps are excellent covers for fruit, cheese, veggies, bread, and the like.
-Do not use to cover meat or anything messy.
+The wraps can be placed right on the food, or to cover a container.
+Do not use to cover raw meat or anything too messy.
 You'll just end up with a lot of clean-up on your hands.

 How long do the wraps last?

 9-12 months with regular use.
 Eventually the washing, rinsing, etc. will begin to remove the wax.
+If one seems to have lost its stickiness, you can give it a refresh by warming it with a blow dryer until its shine reappears.
+We hope to upload a video of this process soon.
 If you notice areas of exposed cotton, then the wrap will no longer do its job.
 If you lose one in the bottom of your drawer, though, do not worry.
 Beeswax lasts years when left alone so most likely it will work like new when you try it out.
 Once a wrap has worn out, add it to your compost pile!
 Or, if you can't bring yourself to do that, scroll down a bit.

 What do I need to do for care?